Dumsor Fears: Three Power Plants Facing Imminent Shutdown Over $259 Million Debt

 Dr Ishmael Ackah, the Executive Secretary of the PURC, sounded the alarm in a letter to the Presidency, the Energy and Finance Ministers, and key stakeholders.

-Ackah warned that the situation could have devastating effects on the operations of the Volta River Authority, the Ghana Grid Company, and the Bui Power Authority.
+Ackah warned the situation could have devastating effects on the operations of the Volta River Authority, the Ghana Grid Company, and the Bui Power Authority.

 Proofread by Samuel Gitonga, Copy Editor at YEN.com.gh